Waipu Cycleway

 Paul Cowpland and Paul Jenkins for their awesome trail building.
 We are also very grateful to all the landowners who have agreed to easements over their land to enable this community asset to go ahead, and to Whangarei District Council for their contribution to survey and legal costs.
 A shout out also to the contributions from Dave Whittaker, Mountfield Quarry, and Fulton Hogan.

-We estimate a further $30k is required to finish the trail.
+We estimate a further $30k is required to finish the trail signage and shelters.
 So please keep the generosity coming.

 Thank you to those who made submissions to WDC to support our request for the annual plan to prioritise funding so we can get this trail finished.